-- 2. Check the Lenovo support website for an applicable retain tip or firmware update that applies to this memory error. - 3.
+- 1. Refer to TIP H212293 for minimum code level. - 2.
+Check the Lenovo support website for an applicable retain tip or firmware update that applies to this memory error. - 3.
 Swap the affected DIMMs (as indicated by the error LEDs on the system board or the event logs) to a different memory channel or microprocessor. - 4.
 If the error still occurs on the same DIMM, replace the affected DIMM. - 5.
 (Trained technician only) If the problem occurs on the same DIMM connector, check the DIMM connector.
 If the connector contains any foreign material or is damaged, replace the system board. - 6.
 (Trained technician only) Remove the affected microprocessor and check the microprocessor socket pins for any damaged pins.
 If a damage is found, replace the system board. - 7.
 (Trained technician only) Replace the affected microprocessor.

-806f050c-2003ffff: Memory Logging Limit Reached for [PhysicalMemoryElementName] on Subsystem [MemoryElementName].
-(DIMM 3)
+806f050c-2004ffff: Memory Logging Limit Reached for [PhysicalMemoryElementName] on Subsystem [MemoryElementName].
+(DIMM 4)